 Monitoring The Future

-"The perceived availability of cigarettes continued a long-term decline in 8th and 10th grade to historic low levels, with a significant decline in 10th grade.
-(Availability of cigarettes in 12th grade was first asked this year, so trend data are not yet available).
+"The perceived availability of cigarettes continued a long-term decline in 8th and 10th grade to historic low levels.
 After holding fairly steady at very high levels for some years, perceived availability reported by 8th and 10th graders began to decline modestly after 1996, very likely as a result of increased enforcement of laws prohibiting sale to minors under the Synar Amendment and FDA regulations.
+The proportion of 8th graders saying that they could get cigarettes fairly or very easily fell from 77% in 1996 to 56% in 2010, and was at 43% in 2019.

 "Marijuana has been the most consistently available illicit drug and has shown only small variations over the years (see Figure 9-5a).
 What is most noteworthy is how little change has occurred in the proportion of 12th graders who say that marijuana is fairly or very easy to get.
 By this measure, marijuana has been readily available to the great majority of American 12th graders (from 80% to 90%) since 1975.